 Alex Soldier’s profound understanding of precious metals, in concurrence with an extraordinary gift for improvisation, gave birth to an entirely different and drastically novel line of one-of-a-kind miniatures.
 Imbued with a timeless quality, mesmerizing in the intricacy, and daring in mastery, Soldier’s objects are sought after by private collectors worldwide.

 Many of Soldier’s pieces are also given as prizes to distinguished artists.
 The Princess Grace Award, for example, is a prize awarded annually to an iconic celebrity for his/her philanthropic endeavors in supporting the arts.
-The past winners included Queen Latifah, Robert Redford, Dick Van Dyke, Cicely Tyson, Julie Andrews, Denzel Washington, Mandy Patinkin, and Lynn Wyatt.
+The past winners included James Cameron, Queen Latifah, Robert Redford, Dick Van Dyke, Cicely Tyson, Julie Andrews, Denzel Washington, Mandy Patinkin, and Lynn Wyatt.
 For the Awards, Soldier designed a stunning work of art incorporating symbols representing all three disciplines that were close to Princess Grace’s heart and lauded by the Foundation: theater, dance, and film.
 It is composed of connected symbols denoting these three art forms.

 For Alex Soldier, each piece he creates is a new life waiting to tell its story.
 More than just metal and stones, Soldier’s jewelry is as meaningful as his miniatures, incorporating layers of details that offer its wearer many visual surprises.
 “Every time I create something I strive to find a new composition or finish of metal, unusual forms, or unique stone settings to create a piece that is beautiful and distinctive, that can be appreciated as a finished work of art.
 I want my jewelry to be recognized as the original works of a designer like no other, as well as for their own individuality.”